Lenovo Legion Slim 5 16AHP9 16" AMD Ryzen 7 8845HS 3.8GHz / Nvidia GeForce RTX 4060 Laptop / 32GB RAM / 1TB SSD specifications and in-depth review

 Has a MagSafe power adapter

-The Lenovo Legion Slim 5 16AHP9 is equipped with an 80 Wh battery, providing reliable power for extended use.
-It also includes sleep-and-charge USB ports, allowing users to charge devices even when the laptop is in sleep mode.
-However, it does not support a MagSafe power adapter, offering standard charging options instead.
+The laptop is equipped with an 80 Wh battery and includes sleep-and-charge USB ports, allowing connected devices to be charged even when the system is powered off or in sleep mode.
+It does not use a MagSafe power adapter.

 Features: